 - 66% of students enrolled in the new Marine Science course

-Funded in Partnership with Ventus Charitable Foundations, Florida Power & Light, Company, Aerojet Rocketdyne Foundation & School District Matching Grant Program through the Consortium of Florida Education Foundations.
+Funded in partnership with Ventus Charitable Foundation and the School District Education Foundation Matching Grant Program through the Consortium of Florida Education Foundations.